 The maximum exclusion is reduced, dollar for dollar, by any amount over \$15,000 on line 4a.
-That line shows your federal adjusted gross income.
+This is your federal adjusted gross income.

 Line 5: Subtract the amount on line 4c from the amount on line 3.
 This is your disability income exclusion.
 Enter this amount on IA 1040, line 24.